Ocimum kilimandscharicum

 Pruning and shaping:

-• Pinching the top stimulates bushiness.
+• Pinching the top perfectly stimulates bushiness.

-• Regular pruning extends the growing season.
+• Regular pruning (harvesting) extends the vegetative period.

 Precautions:

-• Due to the high camphor content, it is not recommended for pregnant women and people with epilepsy.
+• Due to the very high camphor content, it is not recommended for pregnant women and people with epilepsy.

 Traditionally, this type of basil is used in East Africa for its medicinal properties for colds, coughs, bronchitis, abdominal pain, diarrhea, measles, nervous system disorders, tumors, microbial and fungal infections, etc., as well as for protection against mosquitoes.